mathematicalbasedefenders/play.mathematicalbasedefenders.com/README.md

 **2022-09-23: Mathematical Base Defenders is now open source\*!**

-This is the source code for the `play` subdomain for Mathematical Base Defenders.
+This is the source code for the `play` subdomain for the official version of Mathematical Base Defenders.

 ### Usage on Other Servers